aviamb/sincerely/README.md

 # sincerely

-A gallery for anonymous confessions.
+A gallery for anonymous entries.
 Built using React, Tailwind, ...